esentri/domainlifecycles/readme_building_blocks.md

 ### Implementation suggestions with NitroX DLC

- + NitroX DLC requires AggregateRoots to implement `nitrox.dlc.domain.types.AggregateRoot`.
+ + NitroX DLC requires AggregateRoots to implement `io.domainlifecycles.domain.types.AggregateRoot`.
  + All other implementation suggestions for Entities also apply to AggregateRoots, because AggregateRoots are Entities themselves.
  + NitroX DLC requires appropriate `equals` and `hashCode` implementations.
 They must depend only on the AggregateRoots Identity.
-   If Entities are implemented using NitroX' `nitrox.dlc.domain.types.base.AggregateRootBase` automatically correct `equals` and `hashCode` are provided.
+   If Entities are implemented using NitroX' `base.io.domainlifecycles.domain.types.AggregateRootBase` automatically correct `equals` and `hashCode` are provided.
  + Never reference Aggregates or their internals form other Aggregates as Java Object references.
    Always use references by Identity (Id references).